Haara Kotiya: Plot

 Abhisheka realizes Lara's truth and hates him.
-Her boyfriend, Dilan starts a wrath with Lara.
-Lara learns that Dilan and Napoleon are partners and Dilan is the main body behind the robbery.
-Lara escapes from thugs and tries to save Abhisheka.
-Police find fake money in Abhisheka's home and arrest her father.
+Her boyfriend, Dilan, forms a rivalry with Lara.
+Lara learns that Dilan and Napoleon are partners and that Dilan was the mastermind behind the robbery.
+Lara escapes from thugs and attempts to save Abhisheka.
+Police uncover counterfeit money in Abhisheka's home and her father is arrested.
 Dilan engages with Abhisheka while Napoleon flirts with Abhisheka's friend Rashmi.
-Lara kidnaps Abhisheka and hides her until he convinces her about the truth of Dilan.
+Lara kidnaps Abhisheka and hides her until he gets Abhisheka to realize the truth about Dilan.
 Abhisheka escapes and flees.

 Lara kidnaps Dilan and his two men.
-Abhisheka tells the truth that Lara kidnapped her and hid in their place.
-Police unsuccessfully search for Lara and crew.
-By using Dilan's phone, Dinka tell the truth of Dilan and his secret agent in Abhisheka's house.
-Later, Abhisheka and Rashmi found that Manoja, the servant girl, is the undercover agent of Dilan.
-So the police go to the house, so Manoja flees.
-Without news from Dilan, Victor and the police track Lara and crew.
+Abhisheka confesses the truth that Lara kidnapped her and hid in their place, prompting the police to unsuccessfully search for Lara and crew.
+Using Dilan's phone, Dinka exposes the truth about Dilan and his secret agent in Abhisheka's house.
+Later, Abhisheka and Rashmi discover that Manoja, a servant, is an undercover agent of Dilan.
+When the police show up, Manoja flees.
+Without news from Dilan, Victor and the police track down Lara and crew.
 Dinka asks Abhisheka to come and meet her.
-Rashmi tells the news to Napoleon and Napoleon sends his gang to rescue them and seize Lara and crew.
-At the Dilan's house, Napoleon's gang and Lara's gang have a shootout and Napoleon's man fell down.
-Then the crew retreated and meanwhile Dilan escaped by threatening Lara.
+Rashmi tells the news to Napoleon and Napoleon sends his gang to rescue them and capture Lara and crew.
+At Dilan's house, Napoleon's gang and Lara's gang engage in a shootout, ending with most of Napoleon's men down, forcing the crew to retreat.
 Dilan captures Abhisheka and Dilan reveals his truth to them.
-While escaping, Dilan shot at Abhisheka, injuring her.
-Dilan escapes and hides under Napoleon's protection.
+While escaping, Dilan shoots Abhisheka, fatally injuring her, while Dilan escapes and hides under Napoleon's protection.

-Abhisheka soon realises that Lara loves her.
-She also turns to her, but Lara started to reject her stating their family backgrounds are not equal.
-Meanwhile, Dilan started to kill Lara and Napoleon.
-Rashmi flirts with Napoleon, but he rejects her.
-After healing, Abhisheka secretly meets Lara to tell him that she loves him.
-But at that moment, Dilan appears and shoots at Lara.
-However, at the fight, one of Napoleon's henchmen shot Dilan and escapes. the police arrive and arrest Lara and Ranji.
-Abhisheka is disappointed by Lara's response and went abroad with her family.
-Dili also flees from the slum.
-In the end credits, it is revealed that Dinka masterminded the scenes.
-He faked his friends and secretly kept the money.
-He also produced the counterfeit money and blamed Abhisheka's father.
+Abhisheka soon realises that Lara has feelings for her.
+She also turns to him, but Lara simply rejects her, noting that their family backgrounds do not match.
+Meanwhile, Dilan threatens to kill Lara and Napoleon.
+Rashmi flirts with Napoleon, but he simply rejects her advances.
+After her recovery, Abhisheka secretly meets with Lara to confess her love to him.
+Right at that moment, Dilan appears and shoots at Lara.
+However, amidst the confrontation, one of Napoleon's henchmen shoots Dilan and flees.
+The police arrive and arrest Lara and Ranji.
+Abhisheka is disappointed by Lara's response, and leaves the country to go abroad with her family.
+In the end credits, it is revealed that Dinka was the mastermind behind most of the events of the story.
+He broke the promise he made with his friends and secretly kept the money, and produced the counterfeit money which was used to frame Abhisheka's father.